Chestergc/SoftPWM/README.md

 --Problem 5 now, What is the smallest number that can be evenly divisible by all numbers from 1 to 20--

+--Problem 14, What number under a million gives the longest collatz sequence?--

 For some reason I really can't decide if I want to keep using sublime or start using atom, I mean, both of them are exactly the same, atom has git integration, and sublime has easy package managing.

 Or at least that's how they feel.